GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Fix top container to be flush with game tabs.

 ### /rules/ page
-- [ ] "Show other runners who have completed this" is not redirecting properly.
 - [ ] For Rule Builder's filters, add 'unpickable' headers that separates categories by tiers
 - [ ] Run Categories uses old variables.
 Update to 3-tiered category system.